Roblo-dev/RobloxAccountManager/README.md

    - Right Click `Roblox_Account_Manager.zip` and select "Extract" option.

 3. Run the Application
-   - Once the file has finished downloading, locate it in your Downloads folder.
+   - Once the file has finished extracting, locate it in your Downloads folder.
    - Double-click `Roblox_Account_Manager.exe` to run the program.

 That’s it!
 The Roblox Account Manager will launch, and you're ready to start using it.